Consistent promotion of the other’s flourishing.

 A friend …

-- Provides more than fleeting companionship; true friends are bound together (Proverbs 18:24)
+- Provides more than fleeting companionship; true friends are bound together and stick together no matter what (Proverbs 17:17; 18:24)

 - Prays for you, even when you’ve offered bad counsel (Job 42:8-9)